SiaSyPeng/CatCather/README.md

 auto-generate toString, getters and setters.
 This makes them pretty much perfect for, say, changing JSON objects into programmable objects

+**Serializing our cat class**:
+I made our cat class serializable by implementing the Externalizable interface, so that we could easily and efficiently save our list of cats to internal storage, such that it only needs to be gotten by the server once.
+The game can then at the least display cats and  whatnot without an internet connection.

+**Workaround for BackStack**:
+For some reason, backstacks simply weren't working for us.
+We asked the professor for help but he too did not understand why it was not working.
+So, we instead overrode the back button in the map activity to always send back to our main activity instead of to whatever is in the backStack.

+**Autoselection of tracked cat**:
+If the user enters the mapActivity from the notification, whether or not mapActivity has been closed or not, the cat that was being tracked is automatically selected

 ## Directory Structure

 **Lab1**: Sign up page